christopherdufort/tagpanel/readme.md

 The app was originally hosted on a Digital Ocean Droplet using LAMP stack infra.

-This source code was only recently made public and is not maintained.
+This is an old version containing only some of the source code, this repo was made public and is not maintained.